Doctor insights on:

 Not directly: Cardiac output is the amount of blood flow generated by the heart over a given time frame.
 Potassium is a critical electrolyte for body health and cardiac function, especially its rhythm.
 Although high or low potassium levels can create major, potentially fatal, irregularities in the heart rhythm, those levels do not directly affect the cardiac output per se. ...Read more

 5 liters/min: A typical cardiac output is approximately 5 l per minute.
 This can vary with the size of the patient with a larger patient having larger cardiac output.
 When the cardiac output is normalized for the size of the patient, this is called the cardiac index.
 A typical cardiac index would be 2.5.
 A number of medical conditions, such as fever or anemia, can increase the cardiac output. ...Read more

 My potassium, serum level was marked as low at (3.5.)
 I have a cardiac arrhythmia.
 Can this level potassium worsen it?

 "Normal lab values": A value of 3.5 is "low normal".
 If there is a concern for cardiac rhythm disturbances a value of 4.0 is preferred.
 Below 3.5 increases risk of arrhythmia. ...Read more

 If someone goes into cardiac arrest from extremely low potassium blood level.
 Would the defibrillator work?
 Or do they need the potassium

-- How do high potassium levels affect heart?
+- Can potassium levels affect white cell count?